A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Applications of BD-RIS

-Thanks to the flexible interconnections between elements to support various architectures and modes, BD-RIS has multiple benefits, such as enhancing channel gain, increasing transmission quality, enlarging coverage, etc. The appealing benefits of BD-RIS have also spawned an explosion of application-oriented works together with other promising 5G/6G techniques, such as advanced multiple access techniques, wireless sensing, and wireless power transfer (WPT).
-In this section, we summarize the key benefits and emerging applications of BD-RIS.
+The appealing benefits of BD-RIS have spawned an explosion of application-oriented works together with other promising 5G/6G techniques, such as advanced multiple access techniques, sensing, and WPT.
+In this section, we summarize the emerging applications of BD-RIS, as detailed below and summarized in Table \ref{tab:app}.